powerexploit/Awesome-Python-Scripts/System-Automation-Scripts/geolocator-master/README.md

 It takes around 1 min to detect your current location and displays it as a dictionary in the python terminal

+# OUTPUT
 ![alt text](https://github.com/abhishek-pes/Awesome-Python-Scripts/blob/master/System-Automation-Scripts/geolocator-master/img.JPG)

+so the output is an ordered dictionary with the informatin of your location.